openlayers/ol-mapbox-style/README.md

 To apply a subset of the layers defined in the Mapbox Style layer to a custom OpenLayers layer, use the `applyStyle()` function.

-To apply the properties of the Mapbox Style's `background` layer to the map, use the `applyBackground()` function.
+To apply the properties of the Mapbox Style's `background` layer to the map or a `VectorTile` layer, use the `applyBackground()` function.

 To create a style function for individual OpenLayers vector or vector tile layers, use the `stylefunction` module: